pts/tinyveracrypt/README.txt

 ~~~
 Q1.
 Is tinyveracrypt ready for production use?
 """"""""""""""""""""""""""""""""""""""""""""""
-Yes, for encrypted volume creation (init or --create), getting the keytable
+Yes, for encrypted volume creation (`init' or --create), getting the
-(get-table) and opening encrypted volumes (open, --mount or open-table) on
+keytable (`get-table'), opening (`open', --mount or `open-table') and
-Linux.
-Other features are experimental.
+closing (`close') encrypted volumes on Linux.
+Other features are
+experimental.

 Q2.
-Can tinyveracrypt create hidden volumes?
+Can tinyveracrypt create TrueCrypt and VeraCrypt hidden volumes?
-""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Not implemented, but it would be easy to add this feature.

+Q2B.
+Can tinyveracrypt open TrueCrypt and VeraCrypt hidden volumes?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Not out-of-the-box, but it is easy to add this feature.
+Not implemented, but it would be easy to add this feature.

 Q3.
 Can tinyveracrypt create and open TrueCrypt volumes?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
-Yes, just specify the `--truecrypt' flag for the `init', `--create',
+Yes, just specify the `--truecrypt' or `--type=truecrypt' flag for the
-`open', `--mount', `get-table' etc. commands.
+`init', `--create', `open', `--mount', `get-table' etc. commands.

 Q4.
 Does tinyveracrypt support multiple hashes and ciphers?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, it supports only PBKDF2 of SHA-512, and AES in XTS mode (i.e.
+No, it supports only PBKDF2 of some hashes (SHA-512, SHA-1 and whatever
+Python hashlib supports, which includes SHA-256 and RIPEMD-160), and AES in
-aes-xts-plain64).
+XTS mode (i.e. aes-xts-plain64).
 Support for others is easy to add.

-The number of iterations is confiugrable though (`--pim=...'), the default
+The number of iterations is confiugrable (`--pim=...'), the default is
-is 500000 iterations (`--pim=485') for VeraCrypt and 1000 iterations
+500000 iterations (`--pim=485') for VeraCrypt and LUKS, and 1000 iterations
 (`--pim=-14') for TrueCrypt (`--truecrypt').

 Q5.
 Should I use the VeraCrypt or the LUKS on-disk format?